eclipse-basyx/basyx-python-sdk/README.md

 # PyI40AAS – Python Industry 4.0 Asset Administration Shell

-The PyI40AAS project aims to provide an implementation of the Asset Administration Shell for Industry 4.0 Systems, compliant with the meta model and interface specification provided in [the document “Details of the Asset Administration Shell” (v2.0)](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details-of-the-Asset-Administration-Shell-Part1.html).
+The PyI40AAS project aims to provide an implementation of the Asset Administration Shell (AAS) for Industry 4.0 Systems, compliant with the meta model and interface specification provided in [the document “Details of the Asset Administration Shell” (v2.0)](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details-of-the-Asset-Administration-Shell-Part1.html).
 The implementation will include the data model as well as interface adapters for serving, retrieving, importing and